 Yes, the Central Court is one of the first and most impressive things you see at Knossos, a large open paved space at the heart of the ruins.

 Yes, the Central Court is one of the highlights of any visit to Knossos and a natural orientation point, since the whole palace is arranged around it.
-Reaching this large open paved space, with the restored and ruined wings rising on every side, gives the clearest possible sense of the scale, plan and grandeur of the Minoan palace, and it is the best place to understand how the complex worked as a whole.
+Reaching this large open paved space, with the restored and ruined wings rising on every side, gives the clearest possible sense of the scale, plan and grandeur of the Minoan palace.
+It is the best place to understand how the complex worked as a whole.
 From the court you can look toward the west wing and the Throne Room and across to the east wing and the royal apartments.

 The court is the heart of the palace and the focus of so much debate about ceremonies and bull-leaping, so it rewards a pause to take in the surroundings and imagine the gatherings once held there.
-A guide or audio guide helps you read the rooms around the court and understand the theories about its use.
-Standing in the Central Court, at the centre of the labyrinthine palace, is one of the defining moments of a visit to Knossos.
-Plan your visit and tours through our Palace of Knossos guide.
+It is also one of the more accessible parts of the site, relatively level and open, which makes it a good place to rest and orient before exploring the harder, stepped areas.
+A guide or audio guide helps you read the rooms around the court and understand the theories about its use, and it will point out details you would otherwise miss.

 Frequently Asked Questions